I love olive oil, and it is hard for me to narrow the five best olive oil brands.

 From the South of the Peloponnese comes this highly rated and organic olive oil.

-It is a full bodied, fresh, and very smooth olive oil, with a very green grass color, with a slight peppery finish.
+This is a full bodied, fresh, and very smooth olive oil, with green grass color, and a slight peppery finish.

 Best Extra Virgin Olive Oil